CarVac/MeleeConchRuleset/ruleset.md

 If any Input influences B, L digital, or R digital, it may only influence others as a Modifier Input.

 Each Digital Output may be influenced by no more than one Input of any type.
-The one exception to this is that L Digital and R Digital may be disabled by a Modifier Input that modifies the Digital Input to output a fixed Analog Trigger Output for the corresponding Trigger.
+The one exception to this is that L Digital and R Digital may be disabled by a Dedicated Modifier Input that modifies the Digital Input to output a fixed Analog Trigger Output for the corresponding Trigger.

 Digital Outputs must be off in their default states regardless of what type of Input influences each one.